Skip to content

 The science behind living better, longer.

-m80's approach is grounded in three key insights from peer-reviewed research: people respond differently to the same interventions, AI can identify health patterns humans miss, and combining multiple data streams yields better predictions than any single metric.
+m80's reasoning is built on three key insights from peer-reviewed research: people respond differently to the same interventions, AI can identify health patterns humans miss, and combining multiple data streams yields better predictions than any single metric.

 One size fits nobody